David Hall (video artist)

-David Hall (born 1937 in Leicester, died October 2014) was an English artist, whose pioneering work contributed much to establishing video as an art form.
+David Hall (born 1937 in Leicester, died October 2014) was an English artist, whose work contributed much to establishing video as an art form.

 Life and work

 David Hall studied at Leicester College of Art and the Royal College of Art.
 During the 1960s he worked as a sculptor and showed his work internationally.
 He won first prize at the Biennale de Paris in 1965 and took part in other key shows including the seminal Primary Structures exhibition at the Jewish Museum, New York in 1966 which marked the beginning of Minimalist art.

 In 1966 he was a founder of the pioneering artists' organisation Artist Placement Group, APG, along with Barbara Steveni, John Latham, Barry Flanagan, Anna Ridley, and Jeffrey Shaw among others.
 APG was a milestone in Conceptual Art in Britain, reinventing the means of making and disseminating art.

 It was during this time he began working with film and at the beginning of the 1970s turned to video as an art medium.

 His work in video and his writings in Studio International and elsewhere contributed to the establishment of this as a genre in the visual arts, and it was here he introduced the term "time based media".
 He was curator of early shows, and influenced emerging artists as a teacher.